 How Confidence Can Disappear

-In many cases, trauma or a negative event is behind this issue.
+In many cases a recent trauma or negative event, or something more long-term like dysthymia could be behind this issue.

 Confidence can disappear after an embarrassing or difficult moment.
 For example, your self-esteem can diminish if a presentation at work is mocked and ridiculed by coworkers.
 Your confidence can be hurt by unkind words and laughter.